-The General Education Development (GED) program is provided to inmates/students who possess neither a high school diploma nor a high school equivalency (HSE) certificate.
-Inmates/students receive instruction in English/Language Arts, Mathematical Reasoning, Science, and Social Studies in preparation to take a HSE exam.
+The General Education Development (GED) assessment or the HiSET exam is provided to incarcerated students who possess neither a High School Diploma (HSD) nor a High School Equivalency (HSE) certificate.
+Students receive instruction in English/Language Arts, Mathematical Reasoning, Science, and Social Studies in preparation to take an HSE exam.

-Assignments and enrollments into this program are considered open entry/open exit.
-Inmates/students progress at their own pace, reflecting their effort and desire to learn.
+Enrollment into this program is considered open entry/open exit.
+Students progress at their own pace, reflecting their effort and desire to learn.

 Rehabilitative programs are the best way for an offender to be prepared for success upon release.
 The link below explains this process with an easy-to-follow diagram